-When we consider the acquisition of land, we assess proposals on their merits and aim to protect a broad range of our natural and cultural heritage.
+When the National Parks and Wildlife Service consider the acquisition of land, we assess proposals on their merits and aim to protect a broad range of our natural and cultural heritage.

-We will follow the NSW National Parks System Directions Statement and government direction to give priority to proposals that involve conservation priorities.
+Land acquisition is guided by the NSW National Parks Establishment Plan and government direction to give priority to proposals that achieve conservation outcomes.
 We also give special consideration to proposals that involve areas of specific interest.

 - Poorly reserved ecosystems, threatened species and habitats – protecting as many different ecosystems as possible will help protect as many species as possible